anuditakeshri/University-Recommendation-System/README.md

 in certain items based on their profile. </p>

 <p>I have built a recommendation system of my own.
 Since data was not readily available, I scraped data Edulix.com.
 The CSV file is present here named "allUsersFinal.csv".
-The file is present in both .py and .ipynb format.</p>
+The file is present in .ipynb format.</p>

 ## Structure of data
 53,645 entries finally compiled.